NAME

 Clone driver:

-The "repeater" mode of dummy-ups driver is in some ways similar to the clone driver, which sits on top of another driver socket, and allows users to group clients to a particular outlet of a device and deal with this output as if it were a normal UPS.
+The "repeater" mode of dummy-ups driver is in some ways similar to the clone and clone-outlet drivers, which sit on top of another driver socket (or named Windows pipe) locally, and allow users to group clients to a particular outlet of a device and deal with this output as if it were a normal UPS.
+Notably, in this mode the dummy-ups driver is a client to the networked NUT protocol and can relay information of local or remotely served devices, and requires a running NUT data server upsd to represent the "real" device for this to work.

 Internet Resources: